 Because most games drop in price over time, a game's price at launch is usually the most expensive it will ever be.
-And unlike physical products, digital video games don’t wear out over time.
-In fact, with patches, they actually tend to improve (save for the occasional game-ruining update).
+(Some exceptions apply, such as Nintendo's first-party games.)

 Instead of buying the base game at full price, then each additional DLC at full price, you can wait for GOTY editions that combine the base game with DLCs at a massive discount.
-The savings are enormous and quickly add up over the years.
+The savings add up over the years.

 5. Escape the Hardware Treadmill

-But I’m fine with that.
-It frees me from the pressure of upkeep.
-No need to sink money into new CPUs, new GPUs, and completely new builds unless I really want to and can afford it.
-Also true for console gaming.
+Patient gaming frees me from the pressure of upkeep.
+I don't feel compelled to sink money into new CPUs, new GPUs, and RGB cases—unless I really want to and can afford it.

 The Downsides of Patient Gaming

-You miss out on the collective launch experience.
+You miss out on collective experiences.

 Multiplayer games may die before you get to them.

 Multiplayer games need to be played with other people, which means the ideal time to play such a game is when everyone else is playing it—and that's usually at launch.

-But for every League of Legends and Counter-Strike: Global Offensive, there are hundreds of games like Bloodline Champions, which can now only be played by rounding up a few of your friends, or Star Wars Galaxies, which can't be played at all because it was taken offline.
+But for every League of Legends and Counter-Strike: Global Offensive, there are hundreds of games like Bloodline Champions or Star Wars Galaxies, which can't be played at all because they've been taken offline.

 Compatibility issues if you wait too long.

-Try playing the original Command and Conquer on a brand new PC—even if you have the CDs, you likely won't be able to get it running.
+Try playing the original Command and Conquer (not the remastered version) on a brand new PC.
+Even if you have the CDs, you likely won't be able to get it running.

-The Pros Outweigh the Cons
+The Pros Outweigh the Cons?

-If you're flush with cash, if you need to play new games at the same time as everybody else, or if you don't care when a developer swindles you with what turns out to be a flawed or broken game, then yeah, you probably shouldn’t be a patient gamer.
+If you're flush with cash, or if you need to play games at the same time as your friends, or if you don't care about being swindled by deceptive marketing, then patient gaming isn't for you.

-Remember that semi-patient gaming is always an option too: wait before buying as a general rule of thumb, but when there's a hot new release you just can't resist, go for it!
+And semi-patient gaming is always an option too!
+You can choose to wait as a general rule of thumb, but when there's a hot new release you just can't resist, go for it!